 The rand has undergone large movements in recent years.
 What explains these swings?

 Important questions include:

 - Is the rand a commodity currency, like the Australian and Canadian dollar are said to be (to pick two floaters)?
 That is, is it a currency that appreciates when prices of the mineral products that it produces are strong on world markets and depreciates when they are weak? - In other respects, does the rand behave like currencies of industrialized countries, in light of its developed financial markets?
 (South Africa borrows in rand, for example, unlike most developing countries.)
-This does not necessarily mean fitting standard theories closely, as those theories don't work well in practice for major industrialized currencies either.
-But such variables as GDP and rates of return should have an effect. - Did the removal of capital controls in 1995, or other elements of the transition to democracy, cause a structural break in the determinants of the real exchange rate? - Has there been an element of momentum to some recent movements, or can they be explained by fundamentals?
+This does not necessarily require that the exchange rate fit standard theories closely, as those theories don't work well in practice for major industrialized currencies either.
+But such variables as GDP and rates of return should have an effect. - Did the removal of capital controls in 1995, or other elements of the transition to